Hours of operation

 The works presented in The Limits of My Language are the Limits of My World respond to one or more of Albrecht’s terms —evoking the obscure emotions we might be feeling where difficulty in expression is experienced.
 At the same time, the artworks transcend this tentative exercise of translation, tuning into the instabilities, absences, and fissures within the current crisis, reminding us that our lives cannot be confined or reduced to mere platitudes.

-Image: Installation view, The Limits of My Language Are the Limits of My World, 2024, curated by Annabel Brown, Gertrude Glasshouse.
-Photo: Christian Capurro.
+Image: Installation view, The Limits of my Language are the Limits of my World, Gertrude Glasshouse, Naarm Melbourne, 2024, photograph: Christian Capurro

 Eutierra: a positive feeling of oneness with the earth and its life forces where the boundaries between self and the rest of nature are obliterated.
 The way your heart lifts when you reach the end of the dirt road, and the silky horizon where the lake meets the sky comes into view, and you smell the water and the sun shimmers diamonds on the lake’s wrinkled, restless surface.
 [3]